Roman212Koval/shop/README.md

 # shop
-My first web project with backi- and front-end
+My first web project with back- and front-end